ontox-project/Llemy/README.md

 ## Future Improvements

-- Adding more specialized data sources beyond Ontox
+- Adding more specialized data sources beyond Minerva
 - Implementing agent reflection for self-verification of responses
 - Adding vector storage for caching and more efficient similar question handling
 - Creating a function-calling version that allows for more structured API queries